Tao-Hu/VarianceComponentTest.jl/docs/examples/examples.md

 julia> gwasvctest(plinkFile = "chr3-geno-MAP4-849", covFile = "covariates-julia.txt", traitFile = "y-julia.txt", kinship = "none", test = "eLRT")
 ```

-Then the output will be written to `chr3-geno-MAP4-849.out` at current directory.
+Then the output will be written to `chr3-geno-MAP4-849-julia.out` at the same directory as PLINK files.

 * exact restricted likelihood ratio test (eRLRT)